KimihitoIto/RelRe/sample_data/04-SARS-CoV-2-Delta-England/README.txt

 About the dataset

-The dataset was used in the article by Itok et.al shown below.
+The dataset was used in the article by Piantham and Ito shown below.
 Read the article to see the background of the analysis and the interpretation of results.